NeurodivergentCarpenter/NeurodivergentCarpenter.github.io/README.md

 # NeurodivergentCarpenter.github.io
-This is a static page to test an html website and contact form
+This is a static page to test an html website and embedded forms.

+Health and safety compliance without the cost.